+Australia's aid program The Australian Government’s development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability and performance framework Making Performance Count: enhancing the accountability and effectiveness of Australian aid outline key aspects of our aid program.
+Documents Australia's development policy and performance framework are available in PDF and Word formats.
+The need for change The world has changed—and our aid program is changing too.
 Refugee or migrant Refugee or Migrant - word choice matters. © UNHCR GENEVA, July 11 (UNHCR) – With more than 65 million people forcibly displaced globally and boat crossings of the Mediterranean still regularly in the headlines, the terms 'refugee' and 'migrant' are frequently used interchangeably in media and public discourse.
 But is there a difference between the two, and does it matter?
 Yes, there is a difference, and it does matter.
 The two terms have distinct and different meanings, and confusing them leads to problems for both populations.
 Here's why:

 Why Flee Syria?
 With the refugee crisis worsening as many Syrians attempt to flee to Europe, many people may find themselves wondering just how the war in that country got so bad, and why so many are fleeing now.
 Here, then, is a very brief history of the war, written so that anyone can understand it: Syria is a relatively new country: Its borders were constructed by European powers in the 1920s, mashing together several ethnic and religious groups.
 Since late 1970, a family from one of those smaller groups — the Assads, who are Shia Alawites — have ruled the country in a brutal dictatorship.

 Médecins Sans Frontières Core documents outlining MSF's principles are the Charter, the Chantilly Principles, and the later La Mancha Agreement.
 Governance is addressed in Section 2 of the Rules portion of this final document.
 MSF has an associative structure, where operational decisions are made, largely independently, by the five operational centres (Amsterdam, Barcelona-Athens, Brussels, Geneva and Paris).
 Common policies on core issues are coordinated by the International Council, in which each of the 24 sections (national offices) is represented.
 The International Council meets in Geneva, Switzerland, where the International Office, which coordinates international activities common to the operational centres, is also based.
 The Refugee Project Every day, all over the world, ordinary people must flee their homes for fear of death or persecution.
 Many leave without notice, taking only what they can carry.
 Many will never return.
 They cross oceans and minefields, they risk their lives and their futures.
 When they cross international borders, they are called refugees.
 As of 2016, over 20 million refugees were registered with the UN all over the globe.